RulHolos/LunaForge/README.md

 ## Plugins

 LunaForge supports user-made plugins.
 Plugins allow for modifying/adding features to the editor.
-Their most important use is for adding nodes to the editor.

-Plugins comes in two types: `Editor Plugins` (which are loaded globally) and `Project Plugins` (which are loaded on a per-project basis).

 See the [plugin documentation](https://rulholos.github.io/LunaForge/plugins.html) to see how to create your editor plugins.

+## Nodes

+LunaForge supports user-made nodes.
+Those are created in lua.

+See the [node documentation](https://rulholos.github.io/LunaForge/nodes.html) to see how to create your nodes.

 ## Credits